List of Kamen Rider Drive characters: Mitsuhide Nira

 After Freeze kills Shinnosuke and abandons him, Nira helps the Special Investigations Division revive Shinnosuke before they discover what he did.
 Nira uses a Neo Viral Core to fuse himself with Roidmude 106 and become the Thief Roidmude, but Shinnosuke separates them and destroys the Roidmude.
-Nira fuses himself with Brain and helps him achieve his Over-Evolved Form before turning turning the police and the public against the Special Investigations Division.
+Nira fuses himself with Brain and helps him achieve his Over-Evolved Form before turning the police and the public against the Special Investigations Division.
 However, his corruption is revealed and Brain abandons him, leading to Nira being arrested by Shinnosuke.

-In the tie-in novel Kamen Rider Drive: ~Mach Saga~, Roidmude 005 breaks Nira and five other criminals out of prison.
+In the tie-in novel Kamen Rider Drive: Mach Saga, Roidmude 005 breaks Nira and five other criminals out of prison.
 After killing Makoto Asamura for getting himself arrested again, Nira descends into madness from being humiliated by the Tomari family over the years and joins Negishi in leading an army of officers brainwashed by 005 in an attempt to kill Yukari Karasawa.
 However, a reformed Negishi sacrifices himself to shield the woman, allowing Shinnosuke to arrest Nira once more.

 Mitsuhide Nira is portrayed by Kisuke Iida (飯田 基祐, Iida Kisuke).